jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 Ultimately for this video I want to see the robot moving around (sped up) and the ThreeJS web interface on the side showing what the robot is doing (mapping)

+1:59 PM

+Oh man forgot about this song Fall Down with The Death Set

+I've been enjoying Elephant more especially for driving ha

 ### 02/01/2025